You know what you don’t want. We know what you might want instead.

 GoDaddy Hosting Pricing

 Brace yourself: GoDaddy Hosting comes in last out of all 11 hosting providers we tested for cost, with a score of 1.5 out of 5.
-This is not because it’s wildly expensive – it’s actually because GoDaddy Hosting offers a lot of add-ons and features which make it great for setting up an attractive website, but also mean that it’ll never be the cheapest provider on the market.
+This is not because it’s wildly expensive – it’s actually because GoDaddy Hosting offers a lot of add-ons and features which make it great for setting up an attractive website, but also mean that it’ll never be the cheapest provider on the market (although it does offer competitive introductory prices).

 If you’re not sure if GoDaddy Hosting is a worthy investment, you can read our full breakdown of GoDaddy Hosting’s value for money to get a better idea.